dominictarr/youtube-player/readme.markdown

 #youtube player

-make emdedding a controllable youtube player as painless as possible.
+emdedding a controllable youtube player is now _mostly harmless_.

 inherits from `EventEmitter`